josephpipitone/nodejs-crypto-tracker/README.md

 - **Real-time Prices**: Fetches current prices for BTC, ETH, SOL, DOGE, and ADA from CoinGecko API
 - **Sentiment Analysis**: Analyzes recent tweets about cryptocurrencies using Twitter API and sentiment analysis
-- **Price Prediction**: Uses linear regression on historical price data to predict future prices
+- **Slope Analysis**: Uses linear regression on historical price data to determine if the trend is positive or negative
 - **Web Interface**: Clean, responsive dashboard displaying all data

 ## Prerequisites